mona-piya/StackoverflowAnalysis/readme.md

 - Best mean cross-validation score: -0.262
 - Test-set score: -0.261

 Here Random Forest is used to Predict the Job satisfaction, model did not yield much better output and turned out to be very complex to get insights.
-This question we leave for further exploration in future projects using Random forest Regressor which may yield good results.
+Logistic Regression or Random forest Regressor which may yield good results.
+Proceeding with Logistic Regression to find features affecting Job Satisfaction.

 ### Used Logistic Regression
 By analysing the Stack Over Flow survey data from 2020, tried to find some features that are negatively and positively affecting job satisfaction in various countries.